vechain/vechain-sdk-js/README.md

 ## Documentation and Examples
 - The `./docs` directory houses extensive code examples written as executable demonstrations.
 - Dive into the [examples](./docs/README.md) for a hands-on understanding of the SDK capabilities.
+- For a comprehensive overview of the package structure, please refer to our [Architecture Diagrams](./docs/architecture-diagrams/) located in the documentation directory.

 ## Contributing